lizard-buzzard/spring-security-user-registration/README.md

     <relativePath/> <!-- lookup parent from repository -->
 </parent>
 ```
-And then it uses following org.springframework.boot dependencies: __spring-boot-starter-web__, __spring-boot-starter-data-jpa__, __spring-boot-starter-security__.
+And then it uses the following org.springframework.boot dependencies: __spring-boot-starter-web__, __spring-boot-starter-data-jpa__, __spring-boot-starter-security__.

 This project uses [Thymeleaf](https://www.thymeleaf.org/) as a HTML pages template engine and includes __spring-boot-starter-thymeleaf__ in the dependencies.

-Also the project dependencies include mysql:mysql-connector-java:5.1.46 dependency.
+Also the project dependencies include __mysql:mysql-connector-java:5.1.46__ dependency.

 ## The Database configuration and creation ##
 To run the code you should have MySQL server installed.
-In order to install it please refer, for example, to [How To Install MySQL on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-14-04) and [B.5.3.2 How to Reset the Root Password](https://dev.mysql.com/doc/refman/5.7/en/resetting-permissions.html).
+In order to install it pleas refer, for example, to [How To Install MySQL on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-14-04) and [B.5.3.2 How to Reset the Root Password](https://dev.mysql.com/doc/refman/5.7/en/resetting-permissions.html).
 After the server is installed you need to create a user to connect to the database:
 ```sql
 mysql -u root -p
 > CREATE USER 'user1'@'localhost' IDENTIFIED BY 'user123';